Table of Contents

 Set in the picturesque Ziro Valley, this is one of the most scenic music festivals in India.
 It focuses on indie, folk, and alternative music, with an emphasis on sustainable living and eco-friendly vibes.

-5. Vh1 Supersonic Festival, Pune
+5. VH1 Supersonic Festival, Pune

 Vh1 Supersonic has carved out a space for itself as one of India’s most eclectic festivals.
 While it’s known for EDM and techno, it also features indie, reggae, and even hip-hop stages.

-Why you should go in 2026:
+Why you should go to the VH1 Supersonic in 2026

 This year, Supersonic Festival is going all out with immersive installations, live art, and a dedicated “food village” curated by top chefs.
 Plus, the lineup often features both global headliners and up-and-coming talent.